blocknative/web3-onboard/packages/core/README.md

-  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile containerElement?: string // defines the DOM container element for svelte to attach
+  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile

+  // containerElement has been DEPRECATED in favor of a top level property called containerElements containerElement?: string // defines the DOM container element for svelte to attach
   // **NOTE: containerElement must be a DOM element with a styleSheet property attached.
   // This property can normally be omitted from the config and allowed to default to document.body